LashcaPieterse/Simplify/docs/Airalo API/getPackages.md

         ### Rate-Limit Context

         - The browse packages endpoint allows up to 80 requests per minute per unique authentication token.
-Simplify intentionally paces unattended catalog sync below that ceiling at 40 requests per minute.
 One sync per hour is far below the threshold and safe to run continuously.

         ### Snapshot-Based Processing